DesenTao/baty.net-hugo/content/post/2019/2019-10-19_deft-and-thoughts-on.md

 I like this setup.
 It works as both a technical diary of sorts and as a running commentary on how I'm thinking about specific topics.

 Over time I'm sure I'll refactor things, and that's fine.
-At least it's no longer a mish-mash of one-liners, random thoughts, and dozens of other bits and bobs without rhymeq or reason.
+At least it's no longer a mish-mash of one-liners, random thoughts, and dozens of other bits and bobs without rhyme or reason.

 I like the idea of "Topic Journals" and Deft is a nice way of keeping them.